 In November 2006 the citizens of Horry County passed a Capital Local Option Sales Tax referendum continuing the RIDE effort.
-This RIDE II initiative was a \$425 million dollar effort that improved 100 miles of county dirt roads, resurface 67 miles of county paved roads, widen Hwy 707, create a grade-separated interchange at Hwy 707 and Hwy 17 @ the Backgate, construct an overpass in Aynor over Hwy 501, widen Glenns Bay Road and create a grade-separated interchange at its intersection with Hwy 17 Bypass and pave International Drive to Hwy 90.
+This RIDE II initiative was a \$425 million dollar effort to improve 100 miles of county dirt roads, resurface 67 miles of county paved roads, widen Hwy 707, create a grade-separated interchange at Hwy 707 and Hwy 17 at the Backgate, construct an overpass in Aynor over Hwy 501, widen Glenns Bay Road and create a grade-separated interchange at its intersection with Hwy 17 Bypass and pave International Drive to Hwy 90.
 These projects will be completed over the next several years and the sales tax sunset on April 30, 2014.
 Horry County utilized \$93.6 million from this initiative as a match to the South Carolina State Transportation Infrastructure Bank and was awarded a \$235 million grant for design, permitting and right of way acquisition of the Carolina Bays Parkway Extension from Hwy 544 to Hwy 707.
 This work began during the summer of 2007.

 - Priority #1-Pave 20 miles of County dirt roads Complete. - Priority #2-Resurface 12 miles of County roads Complete. - Priority #3-Construct grade separated interchange at the intersection of U.S. Hwy.
 17 Bypass and SC Hwy.
-707 at the back gate of the Myrtle Beach Air Base- Project is under construction.
-The estimated completion date is the Fall of 2014. - Priority #4-Widen SC Hwy.
+707 at the back gate of the Myrtle Beach Air Base-99% Complete. - Priority #4-Widen SC Hwy.
 707 from Enterprise Road to the County line including intersection improvements at SC Hwy.
-544 - Clearing and grubbing.
-Nearing completion.
-Contract awarded to A.O.
-Hardee. - Priority #5-Pave 25 miles of County dirt roads Complete. - Priority #6-Resurface 12 miles of County roads Complete. - Priority #7-Construct Aynor overpass Complete. - Priority #8-Resurface 12 miles of County roads- Complete. - Priority #9-Widen Glenns Bay Road to 3 lanes and construct a grade separated interchange at U.S. Hwy.
-17 Bypass Contract awarded to Southern Asphalt, Inc. Construction to begin late Fall 2014. - Priority #10-Resurface 12 miles of County roads Under Construction. - Priority #11 Pave 25 miles of County dirt roads Under Construction.
+544 Contract awarded to A.O.
+Hardee.
+The installation of the drainage system and borrow material continue throughout the project.
+Efforts are underway on the installation of the Mill Creek bridge foundations and the temporary bridge that will be used during traffic staging.
+Relocations of utilities are ongoing throughout the entire corridor. - Priority #5-Pave 25 miles of County dirt roads Complete. - Priority #6-Resurface 12 miles of County roads Complete. - Priority #7-Construct Aynor overpass Complete. - Priority #8-Resurface 12 miles of County roads- Complete. - Priority #9-Widen Glenns Bay Road to 3 lanes and construct a grade separated interchange at U.S. Hwy.
+17 Bypass Contract awarded to Southern Asphalt, Inc. Contract awarded to Southern Asphalt.
+Installation of drainage structures is underway on US 17 Bypass and the Lakes access roads.
+The installation of earthquake drains continues for foundation of the interchange.
+Construction of the roadbeds for both the Lakes access roads are in progress.
+Utility relocations continue throughout the project corridor. - Priority #10-Resurface 12 miles of County roads -80% Complete. - Priority #11 Pave 25 miles of County dirt roads 98% Complete.